-When invoking a Perforce command directly on the server machine, use the p4instance wrapper that is located in /p4/instance/bin.
+When invoking a Perforce command directly on the server machine, use the p4_instance wrapper that is located in /p4/instance/bin.
 This wrapper invokes the correct version of the p4 client for the instance.
 The use of these wrappers enables easy upgrades, because the wrapper is a link to the correct version of the p4 client.
 There is a similar wrapper for the p4d executable, called p4d_instance.
 This wrapper is important to handle case sensitivity in a consistent manner, e.g. when running a Unix server in case-insensitive mode.
-If you just execut p4d directly when it should be case-insenstive, then you may cause problems, or commands will fail.